patricksavalle/rest-api-cheatsheet/README.md

 - Use ISO 4217 for currency codes.

 - Use ISO 3166 for country codes.

+-	Don’t use OData, in particular avoid OData function calls as they violate REST-principles (remodel functions calls to resource manipulations)

 - Use [OAuth2](http://oauth.net/2/) to secure your API.
   * Use an auto-expiring Bearer token for authentication (```Authorisation: Bearer f0ca4227-64c4-44e1-89e6-b27c62ac2eb6```).